denniscmartin/tweet-analysis/README.md

 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

+## Secrets
+There are some process that must be made manually, such us secrets creation in AWS Secrets Manager.
+Before deploying the application do the following:

+**Create Twitter keys**:
+- Go to AWS Secrets Manager Console
+- Create `Other type of secrets`
+- Create two keys called `KEY` and `BEARER`
+- Add the values for each one
+- Name the secret `tweet-analysis-keys`

 ## Deploy the application

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality